TeamAIRE/RRNPP_detector/readme.md

 ## 4. Practical example of analysis

-In this example, we will propose to use ```RRNPP_detector``` to predict RRNPP-type quorum sensing systems in all complete genomes of Firmicutes available on the NCBI.
+In this example, we will propose to use ```RRNPP_detector``` to predict RRNPP-type quorum sensing systems in all genomes of Viruses available on the NCBI.

 To this end, download the protein sequences and the annotated features of these genomes from the NCBI assembly database: https://www.ncbi.nlm.nih.gov/assembly/.
 Once on the web page, enter the following query search:

 ```
-Firmicutes[ORGN] AND "Latest GenBank"[Filter] AND "Complete Genome"[Filter]
+Viruses[ORGN] AND "Latest GenBank"[Filter]
 ```

 Then, click the button "Download Assemblies" and download the two following files: